7 Habits You Will Be Surprised That Damage Teeth

 3. Piercings in and Around the Mouth Affects Gums

 When you have a tongue, cheek, or lip piercing, it can wreak havoc on your gums.
-The metal that rubs against your gums and causes damage.
+The metal rubs against your gums and causes damage.
 This damage can lead to tooth loss or other oral health problems.
 Biting on a tongue ring can wear down enamel or break dental work.

 4. Sucking on Cough Drops on a Regular Basis Can Lead to Cavities